History of applications of martingales in survival analysis: Martingale Central Limit Theorems

 The difficult extension, taking place in the 1970's to the 1980's, was in going from discrete time to continuous time processes.
 This required a major technical investigation of what are the continuous time processes which we are able to study effectively.
 This is quite different from research into central limit theorems for other kinds of processes, e.g., for stationary time series.
 In that field, one splits the process under study into many blocks, and tries to show that the separate blocks are almost independent if the distance between the blocks is large enough.
 The distance between the blocks should be small enough that one can forget about what goes on between.
 The central limit theorem comes from looking for approximately independent summands hidden somewhere inside the process of interest.
 However in the martingale case, one is already studying exactly the kind of process for which the best (sharpest, strongest) proofs are already attuned.
 No approximations are involved.

 At the time martingales made their entry to survival analysis, statisticians were using many different tools to get large sample approximations in statistics.
 One had different classes of statistics for which special tools had been developed.
-Each time something was generalized from classical data to survival data, the inventors first showed that the old tools still worked to get some information about large sample properties (e.g.\ U statistics, rank tests).
-Just occasionally, researchers saw a glimmering of martingales behind the scenes, as when Tarone and Ware (1977) used Dvoretsky's (1972) martingale central limit theorem in the study of their class of non-parametric tests.
-Another important example of work where martingale type arguments were used, is Cox's (1975) paper on partial likelihood; cf.\ Section~\ref{sec:cox}.
+Each time something was generalized from classical data to survival data, the inventors first showed that the old tools still worked to get some information about large sample properties (e.g.\ U-statistics, rank tests).
+Just occasionally, researchers saw a glimmering of martingales behind the scenes, as when Tarone and Ware \cite{tarone-ware-1977} used the martingale central limit theorem of Dvoretzky \cite{dvoretzky-1972} in the study of their class of non-parametric tests.
+Another important example of work where martingale type arguments were used, is the paper of Cox \cite{cox-1975} on partial likelihood; cf.\ Section~\ref{aalen:sec:cox}.

-\section{Two-sample tests for counting processes}
+\section{Two-Sample Tests for Counting Processes}

-During the 1960's and early 1970's a plethora of tests for comparing two or more survival functions were suggested (Gehan, 1965; Mantel, 1966; Efron, 1967;\ Breslow, 1970; Peto and Peto, 1972).
+During the 1960's and early 1970's a plethora of tests for comparing two or more survival functions were suggested \cite{gehan-1965, mantel-1966, efron-1967, breslow-1970, peto-peto-1972}.
 The big challenge was to handle the censoring, and various simplified censoring mechanisms were proposed with different versions of the tests fitted to the particular censoring scheme.
 The whole setting was rather confusing, with an absence of a theory connecting the various specific cases.
 The first connection to counting processes was made by Aalen in his Ph.D.\ thesis when it was shown that a generalized Savage test (which is equivalent to the logrank test) could be given a martingale formulation.
-In a Copenhagen research report (Aalen, 1976b) this was extended to a general martingale formulation of two-sample tests which turned out to encompass a number of previous proposals as special cases.
+In a Copenhagen research report \cite{aalen-1976b}, Aalen extended this to a general martingale formulation of two-sample tests which turned out to encompass a number of previous proposals as special cases.
 The very simple idea was to write the test statistic as a weighted stochastic integral over the difference between two Nelson-Aalen estimators.
 Let the processes to be compared be indexed by $i=1,2$.
-A class of tests for comparing the two rate functions $\alpha_{1}(t)$ and $\alpha_{2}(t)$ is then defined by
+A class of tests for comparing the two intensity functions $\alpha_{1}(t)$ and $\alpha_{2}(t)$ is then defined by